AnujRawat42/Scarpe_01/README.md

 ## SCRAPING YOUTUBE COMMENTS AND THEIR USERNAME

 In real life we cannot expect always to have the whole dataset in our table, most of the time  we need to extract them from the internet itself.
 So, i thought that youtube comments are also a great source of data which are available publicly and can be extracted.
-In this project, I scrapped comments and the username  from a youtube video and stored it in a excel file.
+In this project, I scrapped comments and the username  from a youtube video and stored it into a excel file.

 This is the video from which i scrapped the comments : https://www.youtube.com/watch?v=uB5bf7LQPVU